-Note: The safety plan should be documented in the investigation contact in CWS/CMS.
+Note: The safety plan should be documented and recorded in the case management system according to policy.

 The safety plan MUST be developed in partnership with and agreed to by the family, and a copy should be left with the family.